huangjunwen/sqlw-mysql/README.md

 ... table_user.go ... table_employee.go

 ```

-You will see a `models` directory is created with several source files generated:

 Especially, a `table_<table name>.go` is generated for each table containing structs/methods for some common single table operations: